spicy/strafe-analyzer/README.md

 The Strafe Analyzer allows competitive movement players get precise data on their movement.
 The Analyzer is not a cheat.
 It **does not** manipulate **any** data despite being injected.

+If you are a supporter of mine on my patreon, fill out this form so I can get you your perks and extra features with an account. @ https://docs.google.com/forms/d/1QUcfo90Yn2CAQp68HmyEr_cX_Fi-id7dwxKzWHjB5nw
+If you arent interested in being a supporter, you can use the free version by simply ignoring the login, and press enable.

 //--------------------------------FREE------------------------------------

 • Access to essentially all features